Georgia vs. Auburn NCAA Football Odds, Plays and Insights | October 9, 2021

-The No. 2 Georgia Bulldogs (5-0, 0-0 SEC) will test their eighth-ranked scoring offense against the No. 18 Auburn Tigers (4-1, 0-0 SEC), who have the No. 11 scoring defense in the nation, on Saturday, October 9, 2021.
-The Bulldogs are heavily favored by 15 points in the outing.
-The game has an over/under of 47 points.
+Two of the nation's strongest offenses meet when the No. 2 Georgia Bulldogs (5-0, 0-0 SEC) bring college football's eighth-ranked scoring offense into a matchup with the No. 18 Auburn Tigers (4-1, 0-0 SEC), who have the No. 11 scoring offense, on Saturday, October 9, 2021.
+The Bulldogs are heavy, 15.5-point favorites.
+The total for this game has been set at 47 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.